The Blue Storm Swallows a 5-Run Deficit: Dodgers vs. Nationals (April 6, 2026)

 🔮 Future Outlook

-After sweeping Washington, the Dodgers head to Toronto in peak form.
-Next up is a rematch of last year's World Series against the Blue Jays.
+After sweeping Washington, the team heads to Toronto in peak condition.
+The next series is a rematch of last year's World Series against the Blue Jays.
+With Yoshinobu Yamamoto scheduled to start and expectations for Ohtani's "two-way" appearance, I have a strong feeling that the "Blue Storm" will rage across Canada once again.

-【大谷が第2号先制ソロ&決勝犠飛!|試合ハイライト】ドジャースvsナショナルズ MLB2026シーズン 4.6
+【大谷が第2号先制ソロ&決勝犠飛!|試合ハイライト】ドジャースvsナショナルズ MLB2026 4.6

 © MLB /NPB/ YouTube official channel.
 The copyright of the video belongs to MLB and the distributor.